Learn Romanian in Romania!

 The workshop in creative writing will develop the student's abilities to use Romanian language for the creation of original literary texts.
 The ball dancing (especially the Romana dance, en vogue with the Braşov families in the second half of the 19th century) will be coordinated by a choreographer from the Braşov Opera and will be demonstrated by Nermina Damian, chief of professional ballet dancers from Braşov Opera.
 The workshop on gastronomy will present the world in a "diet book".
 The participants will learn about the first Romanian diet books and how to cook Romanian traditional food.

 The completed application form, accompanied by a curriculum vitae, a copy of the passport (the page with the personal data) and a copy confirming the payment of the participation fee must be sent to the Romanian Cultural Institute.
-Please find the application form in the attached documents ("Documente atasate").
+Please find attached the application form.

 The deadline for enrollment is June 30, 2009.
 Due to the limited number of places, applications should be registered as soon as possible.

 The official enrollment in the course is notified in writing by the Romanian Cultural Institute.